mobingi/alm/docs/markdown/alm-rbac/doc-working-with-alm-rbac.md

 When a request is made, the RBAC service decides whether a given request should be allowed or denied.
 The evaluation logic follows these rules:

- - By default, all requests are denied (When you creating a user on Mobingi ALM, a default role is applied and allows certain default scopes)
+ - By default, all requests are denied (_Note: when you creating a user on Mobingi ALM, a [default role](https://learn.mobingi.com/alm-rbac-reference#default-roles) is applied automatically and allows certain scopes by default_ )
  - An explicit allow overrides this default
  - Deny pattern always overrides allow pattern against same resources
  - An explicit deny overrides any allows